-STUDIES ON THE PROPAGATION IN VITRO OF POLIOMYELITIS VIRUSES : III.
-THE PROPAGATION OF POLIOMYELITIS VIRUSES IN TISSUE CULTURES DEVOID OF NERVE CELLS
+STUDIES ON THE PROPAGATION IN VITRO OF POLIOMYELITIS VIRUSES : I. VIRAL MULTIPLICATION IN TISSUE CULTURES EMPLOYING MONKEY AND HUMAN TESTICULAR CELLS

 - Views Icon Views

 - PDF LinkPDF

 Jerome T. Syverton, William F. Scherer; STUDIES ON THE PROPAGATION IN VITRO OF POLIOMYELITIS VIRUSES : I. VIRAL MULTIPLICATION IN TISSUE CULTURES EMPLOYING MONKEY AND HUMAN TESTICULAR CELLS .
 J Exp Med 1 October 1952; 96 (4): 355–367. doi: https://doi.org/10.1084/jem.96.4.355